Monopoles and foliations without holonomy-invariant transverse measure: Topological applications

-The next lemma will help to provide examples that satisfy the conditions of theorem \ref{thm:reverseOrientationChangesInvariant}.
-The result was explained to the author by Cheuk Yu Mak.
-Recall that a contact form $\alpha$ on $Y$ is said to have a strong symplectic filling if $Y$ bounds a 4-manifold $(M,\omega)$, such that there is a Liouville vector field $X$ near $Y$ with $(\iota_X\omega)|_{Y} = \alpha$.
+The next lemma provides examples that satisfy the conditions of Proposition \ref{prop:reverseOrientationChangesInvariant}.
+The result was explained to the author by Cheuk-Yu Mak.
+Recall that a contact form $\alpha$ on $Y$ is said to have a strong symplectic filling if $Y$ bounds a compact symplectic 4-manifold $(M,\omega)$, such that there is a vector field $v$ near $\partial M$ with $(\iota_v\omega)|_{Y} = \alpha$.

 \begin{lem} Let $Y$ be an $S^1$ bundle over a compact surface of genus $g$ with Euler number $e<0$ and $e\neq 2-2g$.
-There exists a contact form $\alpha$ on $Y$, such that $\alpha$ has an exact strong symplectic filling with a non-torsion first Chern class, and such that the Reeb vector field of $\alpha$ is the positive unit tangent vector field of the $S^1$-fibers. \end{lem}
+Then there exists a contact form $\alpha$ on $Y$, such that $\alpha$ has an exact strong symplectic filling with a non-torsion first Chern class, and such that the Reeb vector field of $\alpha$ is the positive unit tangent vector field of the $S^1$-fibers. \end{lem}

-\begin{proof} Let $E$ be a holomorphic line bundle with Euler number $e$ over a Riemann surface of genus $g$, denote the complex structure on $E$ by $J$.
+\begin{proof} Let $E$ be a holomorphic line bundle with Euler number $e$ over a Riemann surface of genus $g$, and let $J$ be the complex structure on $E$.
 Let $h$ be an Hermittian metric on $E$ such that its Chern connection has negative curvature.
-Let $E_1$ be the unit disk bundle of $E$ with respect to the metric $h$, then $E_1$ is a complex manifold with a $J$-convex boundary.
-The circle bundle $\partial E_1$ is a principal $U(1)$-bundle and the Chern connection on $E$ induces a connection on $\partial E_1$.
-Let $\alpha_1$ be the connection form on $\partial E_1$.
-Then $\ker \alpha_1=T\partial E_1 \cap J (T\partial E_1)$ is a contact structure on $\partial E_1$, and the Reeb vector field of $\alpha_1$ is exactly the positive unit tangent vector field of the $S^1$-fibers.
+Let $E_1$ be the unit disk bundle of $E$ with respect to the metric $h$, then $E_1$ is a complex manifold with a $J$-convex boundary as defined in \cite[Section 2.3]{cieliebak2012stein}.
+The circle bundle $\partial E_1$ is a principal $U(1)$-bundle and the Chern connection of $E$ induces a connection on $\partial E_1$.
+Let $\alpha_0$ be the connection form on $\partial E_1$, then $\ker \alpha_0=T\partial E_1 \cap J (T\partial E_1)$ is a contact structure on $\partial E_1$, and the Reeb vector field of $\alpha_0$ is the positive unit tangent vector field of the $S^1$-fibers.
+For more details of this computation, the reader may refer to \cite[Section 2.5]{cieliebak2012stein}